 - Garlic: This is a kitchen staple that you need for a few dishes.
 Fresh garlic really adds so much flavor!

 - Kale: This leafy green is the star of the show in Loaded Kale Salad.
-Plus you use it in the Stuffed Baked Sweet Potatoes.
+Plus, you use it in the Stuffed Baked Sweet Potatoes.

 - Russet Potatoes: Potatoes are going in the Loaded Kale Salad.
 Don’t knock it until you try it!
 I didn’t think roasted potatoes in a salad would be good, but WOW!
+They’re also part of the Mixed Mashed Potatoes.

 - Sweet Potatoes: Sweet potatoes are the main component of Stuffed Baked Sweet Potatoes.
 Make sure to bake an extra one that night to have it ready for Sweet Potato Biscuits.

-- Tomatoes: The African Sweet Potato & Peanut Soup gets a handful of tomatoes.
+- Tomatoes: The African Sweet Potato & Peanut Soup gets a handful of chopped tomatoes.
 This helps thicken up the soup and adds great flavor!

-Produce Total: $23.20
+Produce Total: $27.20

 - MEAL 1: Whole Chicken // Roasted Cabbage Wedges // Hidden Veggie Mac & Cheese // Roasted Butternut Squash